lmfaodeep/Sign-Language-Detection-System/readme.md

 #hello this is deep
 this is an upgrade from the previous project i worked on -uses mediapipe and cnn
-## AS I AM NOT IMPORTING THE DATASET INTO GIT, HERE IS THE LINK FOR IT: https://www.kaggle.com/datasets/grassknoted/asl-alphabet
+## HERE IS THE LINK FOR THE DATASET I USED: https://www.kaggle.com/datasets/grassknoted/asl-alphabet
+(paste into a folder named dataset.
+Copy the contents of extracted files into the main project folder. directory goes like
+-dataset
+  -a
+  -b
+  -c
+  -etc...

 # Real-Time Sign Language Recognition